 Below is a review of the Calicchio R32:

-The horn is very well constructed and will last over the long haul.
+Construction The horn is very well constructed and will last over the long haul.
 The left thumb U hook and right third valve loop are slightly oversized in width and really make the horn comfortable to hold.
 Through trial and error, I have found that large bore horns are not for me.
 I like the resistance of the smaller bore horns and want the horn to help play in the upper register.
 The Calicchio R32 has the smaller specialized Studio 2 Lead pipe that makes playing in the upper register, very easy, with no strain.
 The five inch R3 bell produces great projection from minimal player effort.
 Through its construction and the increase of copper in the horn, it has a very consistent feel as one plays from the lower octave through the upper octaves, very smooth.

 Valves The R32 valves are FANTASTIC!
 They are extremely fast.
 Due to the flat oversized finger buttons, I can actually play faster.
 The valves slot well, yet also allow for flexibility in jazz situations.

 Intonation The horn slots well in a very smooth fashion.
 It allows for flexibility, but also locks in the pitch easily.
 The intonation is excellent and has not been an issue.

+Tone Quality Because of the higher copper content, this horn gravitates towards a beautiful warm rich tone.
 The R32 projects well and is extremely smooth and pleasing to the ear.
 It is very versatile for many musical styles.
 The sound blends well with other instruments: piano, organ and brass players.